Avenues-Robotics/Tritonics-2025-26/README.md

 * Adds `opModeInInit()` method to `LinearOpMode` to facilitate init-loops.
 Similar to `opModeIsActive()` but for the init phase.
 * Warns user if they have a Logitech F310 gamepad connected that is set to DirectInput mode.
 * Allows SPARKmini motor controllers to react more quickly to speed changes.
-* Hides the version number of incorrectly installed sister app (i.e. DS installed on RC device or vice-versa) on inspection screen.
+* Hides the version number of incorrectly installed sister app (iCoeff.e.
+DS installed on RC device or vice-versa) on inspection screen.
 * Adds support for allowing the user to edit the comment for the runOpMode block.
 * Adds parameterDefaultValues field to @ExportToBlocks.
 This provides the ability for a java method with an @ExportToBlocks annotation to specify default values for method parameters when it is shown in the block editor.
 * Make LinearOpMode blocks more readable.
 The opmode name is displayed on the runOpMode block, but not on the other LinearOpMode blocks.